 Teaching

 Our team contributes to numerous courses on the georesources and the geology of Switzerland and is also primarily responsible for running some of these courses.
-This includes lectures, excursions and field courses of the Department of Earth Sciences at ETH Zurich, but also of other departments or universities.
+This includes lectures, excursions and field courses of the Department of Earth and Planetary Sciences at ETH Zurich, but also of other departments or universities.

-Department of Earth Sciences (ETH Zürich)
+Department of Earth and Planetary Sciences (ETH Zürich)

 Department of Archaeology (University of Zurich) & Institute of Archaeological Sciences (University of Bern)